hyunstar11/hyunstar11/README.md

 ---

 ### H&M Customer Churn Prediction System (May 2025)
-- Engineered an end-to-end churn prediction pipeline with automated data processing, feature engineering, and reproducible experiment management to forecast customer retention risk
+- Built an end-to-end churn prediction pipeline with automated data processing, feature engineering, and reproducible experiment management
-- Developed and tuned a Random Forest model that identified high-risk customers, enabling targeted retention strategies supported by interpretable churn probability predictions
+- Developed a Random Forest model to identify high-risk customers, enabling targeted retention strategies with interpretable churn scores
-- Built and deployed an interactive Streamlit dashboard with AWS integration, allowing stakeholders to visualize churn risk, feature importance, and model performance metrics in real time
+- Deployed an interactive Streamlit dashboard on AWS to visualize churn risk, feature importance, and model performance in real time

 ---